mpv-player/mpv/DOCS/contribute.md

   ``git format-patch``.
 - Plain diffs posted as pastebins are not acceptable!
 (Especially if the http link returns HTML.)
-They only cause extra work for everyone, because they lack commit message and authorship information.
+They only cause extra work for everyone, because they lack commit messages and authorship information.
-- Never send patches to any of the developers email addresses.
+- Never send patches to any of the developers' email addresses.
 - If your changes are not supposed to be merged immediately, mark them as "[RFC]" in the commit message or the pull request title.
 - Be sure to test your changes.
 If you didn't, please say so in the commit